The Asheville Movement Collective began transitioning to sociocracy in 2010 after working with John Buck. Their vision, mission, aim:

 Asheville Movement Collective Self-Governance System

-The board of a wildlife federation reaches consensus on a plan to save a threatened wild bird’s habitat by deleting the budget for legal action.
-A Senate committee unanimously recommends proposed legislation after amending it until all the committee members have something they want but that is only tangentially related.
-A local bike trail organization calls off its protests against a new parking lot when it is promised a wider bike path on a major… Read More . . .
-“Consensus, Compromise, or Pay Offs?”
+On the demands of its membership, but failing at building consent, the board of a wildlife federation passes a controversial plan to save a wild bird’s threatened habitat but then quietly deletes the budget for legal action.
+A Senate committee unanimously recommends proposed legislation after amending it until all the committee members have added unrelated perks for their constituencies, bloating the budget with cost overruns.
+A local bicycle-path organization calls off its protests against a… Read More . . .
+“Building Consent — Compromise or Payoffs?”

 Sociocracy is a governance method based on collaboration, self-organization, and distributed authority.
 It is designed for transparency, inclusiveness, and accountability.
 Democracy values freedom and equality but doesn’t have a governance structure guaranteed to ensure them.
 A Sociocratic Democracy uses the methods of sociocracy to achieve the values of democracy creating a practical and effective way to organize.
 This site is about sociocracy and the ways in which it can help democracy achieve its highest goal: freedom and equality for all, finally.